CyberSource/cybersource-sdk-java/README.md

 Version Cybersource-sdk-java 6.2.7 (MAR,2019)
 _______________________________

-1) Fixed security vulnerabilities found in the jar dependencies.
-1)xmlsec 2)opensaml 3)bcprov
-xmlsec jar :-upgraded from version 1.4.3 to version 1.5.6 opensaml jar :- Removed this jar as its not impacting our code base bcprov jar :- upgraded from version 1.54 to version 1.61
+  1) Fixed security vulnerabilities found in the jar dependencies. xmlsec jar :-upgraded from version 1.4.3 to version 1.5.6 opensaml jar :- Removed this jar as its not impacting our code base bcprov jar :- upgraded from version 1.54 to version 1.61

-2) Fixed reseller issue.
+  2) Fixed keyfile password issue.
 Now using keyfile password to store/load p12 certs.

 _______________________________